About Me, The Director’s Cut

 **I wrote this in April of 2011, and now all of the episodes are nicely summarized on Wikipedia.
 And I have read every single one of them. *sigh*

 Oh yeah, I bought Zombieland.
 And Shaun of the Dead.
 And Warm Bodies.
-And I saw World War Z in the theater.
+And World War Z. I actually saw that one in the theater.
 Twice.
 Big screen zombies, y’all!
 I’m just a wild woman.

 Just to prove it: